humblemillz/alx-low_level_programming/0x03-debugging/README.md

-This readme is for alx C debugging task
+This readme is for alx C debugging tasks